 Somebody Loves Me: Change on page 19 (later version has Christian offer to get help, early version doesn't.)
 The width of the graphic also changes over time.
 It grows to 2 inches from 1 1/2".
 There is also a rare medium oversized version of this tract from the late 1960s which features a subtitle on the cover that says "STORY OF AN ORPHAN BEGGER BOY."
 Much (all?) of the the artwork is revised, and includes images of abuse less severe than the current version (like the boy gets spanked instead of beaten).
 The 1969 version has the girl in pigtails, while the 1972 and 1973 version has her with untied hair, and wearing a plaid jacket.
-The negro version was eventually drawn by Fred Carter with an all black cast and renamed Hard Times
+In 2006, Fred Carter created a negro version by replacing all the caucasian faces with a black cast and renamed it Hard Times

 Somebody Goofed: The original medium oversized version was more square shaped with no graphic on the the front at all (see image).
 It had more basic art inside.
 For the regular size tract cover, demons on the front danced and laughed a hearty "haw-haw, heh-he" (see image), while the later version does not (see image).
 Real early versions have the demon in red after he pulls off his mask in last panel.
 Characters on pages 2 and 3 are updated sometime before the "haw-haw-haw" cover is changed.
 Old version page one, t shirt back has peace symbol.
 It changes to pentigram in later versions.
 Page 2, originally has hippy with jean jacket and peace symbol.
 Later version has a rocker with black shirt and skull design.
 One of the early regular sized versions (w/ haw-haw-haw on the cover) doesn't refer to purgatory on page 18, but instead, calls it Hades.
 An oversized 1966 version has completely redrawn art (which is more primative) and a different cover design (with no graphic), but the story is still the same.
 A more recent change is the name of the tract passed to the kid on page 11: It used to be called "YE must be born again", but now it is "YOU must..."
 In 2008, Fred Carter completely redrew the story with an all black cast (renamed Oops!)